-It’s best to divide your perennials in the Spring or Fall, if you decided to divide them in the Summer, be sure to keep them extremely well watered.
+It’s best to start dividing perennials in the Spring or Fall, if you decided to divide them in the Summer, be sure to keep them extremely well watered.
 Being divided is traumatic for plants, and they recover better in moist conditions.

 To begin, decide which “clump” of your perennials you’re looking to divide.
 Once determined, stick your shovel directly in the ground surrounding the clump.
 Loosen the soil .